 Download the archive here (from February 2017).

-Download the first archive of the site, taken in February 2017, here.
+Download second archive of the site, in a new avatar, here.
+Taken 10 May 2018.